 You can also easily find this ID from the URL of your Databricks cluster.
 It is present immediately after cluster/ in this URL.

 - Click the [...] button next to the Token field to enter the authentication token generated for your Databricks user account.
 You can generate or find this token on the User settings page of your Databricks workspace.
-For further information, see Token management from the Azure documentation.
+For further information, see Personal access tokens from the Azure documentation.

 - In the DBFS dependencies folder field, enter the directory that is used to store your Job related dependencies on Databricks Filesystem at runtime, putting a slash (/) at the end of this directory.
 For example, enter /jars/ to store the dependencies in a folder named jars.
 This folder is created on the fly if it does not exist then.